ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_prompts.rst

 - *bsd_nthash* - FreeBSD's MCF-compatible nthash encoding

 The only parameters accepted are 'salt' or 'salt_size'.
 You can use your own salt by defining 'salt', or have one generated automatically using 'salt_size'.
-By default Ansible generates a salt of size 8.
+By default, Ansible generates a salt of size 8.

 .. versionadded:: 2.7